AdityaWaradkar/AdityaWaradkar/README.md

 # AdityaWaradkar

 ## 👋 Introduction
 Hello!
-I'm **Aditya W**, an aspiring Computer Engineering student with a passion for **DevOps**, **cloud computing**, and **web development**.
-I am currently pursuing a Bachelor's degree in Engineering with a focus on **Computer Science*.
+I'm **Aditya W**, an aspiring Computer Engineering student with a passion for **DevOps**, **cloud computing**, and **web development** .
 Alongside my academic journey, I'm exploring cloud and DevOps technologies and always staying up-to-date with the latest advancements in and the web development landscape.
 ## 💼 Professional Background
 - **CE Student** at **S.I.E.S Graduate School of Technology**
 -